Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 **How to Use Location Features:**

-1. Allow the application to access your location when prompted by your browser
+1. **Allow location access** when prompted by your browser (required for location-based features)
 2. If successful, gigs will be filtered based on your set range
 3. You can update your gig range in your profile settings
-4. If location access is denied, all available gigs will be shown
+4. **Note**: Location access is mandatory for location-based gig filtering to work

 #### Available Gigs Section